 The following URL is has an online VA Math Calculator and explains in detail how the ratings are calculated: https://www.va.gov/disability/about-disability-ratings/

-Here is how the VA Math works (ie I will use my current VA combined rating as an example):
+Here is how the VA Rating Math works (ie I will use my previous VA Combined Rating as an example):

 First and foremost, you must understand that the rating percentage is not straight forward additive as it is based on the maximum rating not yet rated.
 Let me show you how it works:

-1) You always start with your highest individual rating (ie in my case, currently it's 60%) and then work down to the lowest individual rating:
+1) You always start with your highest VA Individual Rating (ie in my case, previously it was 60%) and then work down to the lowest VA Individual Rating:

 a) 60% = 60